mveres01/deepq-grasping/README.md

 - Should we scale the supervised values to be between [-1, 1]?
 Otherwise, compounding the values will give very large values along the z-dim compared to the X, Y, and rotation variables
 - CEM saturates easy, so try and prevent it from sticking to a particular value quickly early on
 - DDPG seems to need a lower gamma value (i.e. ~0.85) in order to converge on stable values, in comparison to DQN and DDQN which use values >= 0.9
+- Need a large L2 penalty (i.e. 0.01) in supervised learning to prevent overfitting